CoreWCF/corewcf.github.io/_posts/2024-05-06-message-property-injection.markdown

 }
 ```
 ### BasicHttpBinding usage
-A service exposing a `BasicHttpBinding` can pull the `HttpRequestMessageProperty`.
+A service exposing a `BasicHttpBinding` can inject the `HttpRequestMessageProperty`.

 ```c#
 public interface IHelloWorldService